 No doubt the traditional crumble is one of the greatest British puddings.
 Down the centuries, it has kept tummies filled, and hearts warmed.
 Dress it up any way you like, calling it a fancy name will never change the roots of the amazing pudding with its fruity base and simple crumb topping.

 Recipes abound for the crumble, but to be honest, the topping rarely changes except by adding a few extra bits and bobs, oats, muesli, dark sugars and the like.
 The base of the pudding calls for most stewing fruits of apples, rhubarb, plums and even a mixture of all.
 Autumn's berries and summer fruits are also a treat when added to the more substantial fruit base.

-Here are 9 great recipes, and you will notice that one is a savoury –shock, horror.
-There is no reason why not; the sweet baby carrots or creamy leeks make a lovely base.
+Here are some great recipes, and you will notice that one is a savory–shock, horror.
+There is no reason why not; the creamy leeks make a lovely base.

 To make a crumble you can use Bramley Apples, considered the best apples for cooking because of their balance between the sugar and acid.

 Bramleys contain more acid and less sugar than other apples, so they keep their tangy flavor when cooked.
 The apple crumble can, however, be made using other apples but avoid the really hard varieties such as the Granny Smith.

 To make a more luxurious (and some may say a little more healthy) version, add some oats, tasty dried fruits, and a sprinkling of nuts into the crumble mix.
 This will result in a fruity base and a very crunchy topping.

 02 of 03

 For the traditional rhubarb crumble, the rhubarb would be stewed.
 However, in the following recipe, it is roasted in the oven with a little orange juice and vanilla.

 Roasting helps the rhubarb to keep its beautiful color and also intensifies the flavor creating a delicious and memorable roasted rhubarb and vanilla crumble recipe.